vacp2p/rfc-index/README.md

 # Vac Request For Comments(RFC)

+*NOTE*: This repo is WIP.
+We are currently restructuring the RFC process.

 ## RFC Process

 This repository contains specifications from the [Vac](https://vac.dev), [Waku](https://waku.org/), [Nomos](https://nomos.tech/), [Codex](https://codex.storage/), and [Status](https://status.app/) software teams.